 Padar Island is a must-see when visiting Komodo National Park.
 It provides a stunning panoramic view of the surrounding bays and different colored sandy beaches.
 How can you not fall in love with the mesmerizing turquoise water?!
 We can see why this place is splashed over Instagram and social media.

 To see this view, you’ll need to hike up a small hill.
-The hike is about 1 mile (1.6 km) round trip and is steep as you get closer to the summit area.
+This bucket list hike is about 1 mile (1.6 km) round trip and is steep as you get closer to the summit area.
 It took an hour since we took photos along the way.
 The area does get crowded, so hopefully, your boat leaves the port as early as possible to avoid the crowds and the heat!

 We would have loved to stay longer on Padar Island (or even as a day trip itself) to explore the various beaches.